USS Tamalpais

 USS Tamalpais (AO-96) was a Escambia-class replenishment oiler acquired by the United States Navy for use during World War II.
 She had the dangerous but necessary task of providing fuel to vessels in combat and non-combat areas.
 She served in the Pacific Ocean Theatre of operations late in the war.

-Tamalpais was laid down at Sausalito, California, on 18 September 1944 under Maritime Commission contract (MC hull 1831) by the Marinship Corp.; launched on 29 October 1944, sponsored by Mrs. H. B. Anderson, acquired by the Navy on 20 May 1945, and commissioned that same day.
+Tamalpais was laid down at Sausalito, California, on 18 September 1944 under United States Maritime Commission contract (MC hull 1831) by the Marinship Corp.; launched on 29 October 1944, sponsored by Mrs. H. B. Anderson, acquired by the Navy on 20 May 1945, and commissioned that same day.

 World War II Pacific Theatre operations

 The fleet oiler departed San Francisco, California, on 7 June for shakedown training out of San Diego, California.
-On the 16th, she was ordered to San Pedro, California, to load potable water and, eight days later, she headed for the Marshall Islands.
+On the 16th, she was ordered to San Pedro, Los Angeles, to load potable water and, eight days later, she headed for the Marshall Islands.
 On 8 July, Tamalpais reached Eniwetok and discharged her cargo.
 The following day, she continued on to Manus, in the Admiralty Islands, where she loaded another cargo of water which she delivered to Ulithi on 22 July.
 She returned to Manus on the 26th.
 She put to sea again on 8 August, headed for the Philippines with a fresh water cargo, and arrived at Leyte on 10 August.